 I dislike the advice given that you need "X" kg of stores per colony to winter them.
 This doesn't take into account the type of bee, the size of the colony, the length of the winter or the part of the country.
 Yet again, I think it's simply one writer copying another.
-A colony of Italians in the south of England is going to need far more than a colony of native Amm bees in the north of Scotland.
+A colony of Italians in the south of England is going to need far more than a colony of native Amm bees in the north of Scotland or in Wales.

 My bees are on a single brood box national all year and there is usually a reasonable amount of stores in it at all times.
 Very often I don't feed, but if I do, I tend to give it in small amounts to get the queen laying, then feed until they won't take any more.
 I find that if you feed too much at once the queen hasn't got chance to lay up a reasonable sized brood area before she is crowded out with food.

-I don't like feeding additives prophylactically because I think it masks the fact the bees may be susceptible to disease.
-I think there may now be a case for feeding thymolised syrup, at perhaps 3x Manley strength, to help reduce mould growth and fermentation.
-Now we have varroa to deal with and the treatment often disrupts feeding we are feeding later than I would like, so thymolised syrup may be a benefit.
+I don't like feeding additives prophylactically because I think it might mask susceptibility to disease.
+I think there may now be a case for feeding thymolised syrup, at perhaps 1-2 x Manley strength, to help reduce mould growth and fermentation.
+Now we have varroa to deal with and the treatment often disrupts feeding, we are feeding later than I would like, so thymolised syrup may be a benefit.

-Apart from the odd occasion when I have needed to do it, I haven't left a super of honey.
-There is no reason for this apart from the fact I can sell all the honey I can produce 5 times over.
-I think for the amateur beekeeper there is a lot to be said for it.
+Apart from the odd occasion, I haven't left a super of honey.
+I have never found a need with frugal bees that I have, as they winter well on what they have in a single brood box.
+I think for the small-scale amateur beekeeper there is a lot to be said for it, as they aren't trying to make their beekeeping pay and it might avoid making or buying food.
 I used to advise taking the queen excluder out to prevent the bees going through the excluder and leaving the queen behind, but I spoke to a very good beekeeper of over 30 years experience with 50 colonies who winters on a super, leaving the excluder in and he has never lost a queen.

 Originally written by Dave Cushman.
 Edited with additions by Roger Patterson.